 Ingredients

-For creating Philly cheesesteak loaded stuffed peppers, you will need the following ingredients:
+For these Philly cheesesteak loaded stuffed peppers you’ll need :

-- White Onion: Adds sweetness and depth to the filling.
+- White Onion : Gives sweetness and depth .

-- Mushrooms: Optional, but they add a nice umami flavor and texture.
+- Mushrooms : Optional but they add nice umami and texture .

 Directions